trynthink/scout/docs/tutorials.rst

 If "ecm_prep.py" runs successfully, a message with the total runtime will be printed to the console window.
 The names of the ECMs updated will be added to ``run_setup.json``, a file that indicates which ECMs should be included in :ref:`the analysis <analysis-step-3>`.
 The total baseline and efficient energy, |CO2|, and cost data for those ECMs that were just added or revised are added to the "competition_data" folder, where there appear separate compressed files for each ECM.
 High-level summary data for all prepared ECMs are added to the ``ecm_prep.json`` file in the "supporting_data" folder.
 These files are then used by the ECM competition routine, outlined in :ref:`Tutorial 3 <tuts-3>`.

 If exceptions are generated, the text that appears in the command window should indicate the general location or nature of the error.
-Common causes of errors include extraneous commas at the end of lists, typos in or completely missing keys within an ECM definition, invalid values (for valid keys) in the specification of the applicable baseline market, and units for the installed cost or energy performance that do not match the baseline cost and performance data in the ECM.
+Common causes of errors include extraneous commas at the end of lists, typos in or completely missing keys within an ECM definition, invalid values (for valid keys) in the specification of the applicable baseline market, and units for the installed cost or energy efficiency that do not match the baseline cost and efficiency data in the ECM.

 .. _tuts-3: